 No one is more vulnerable to the adverse effects of a slowly-growing and downtrodden economy than working-class families.
-It’s become harder than ever to raise a family as wages have largely stagnated across most industries, while at the same time productivity has risen resulting in more hours on the job and less at home.
+It’s become harder than ever to make ends meet as wages have largely stagnated across most industries, while at the same time productivity has risen resulting in more hours on the job, and less at home.
 The cost of living has also increased dramatically over the past two decades, along with the price of fuel, food, and education, making things even more difficult.

 The struggle is illustrated in the annual economic survey, released last year, from the Paris-based think tank OECD, which takes a broad look at the overall economy for the United States.
 The survey digs into the details of several part of the U.S. economy, including energy, government spending, and quality of life.
 One other important aspect the survey examines is the family unit and the problems facing modern families in the 21st century.